transloadit/uppy/website/src/docs/companion.md

 export COMPANION_SELF_ENDPOINT="THIS SHOULD BE SAME AS YOUR DOMAIN + PATH"

 # comma-separated URLs
-# corresponds to the uploadUrls option
+# corresponds to the uploadUrls option (comma-separated)
 export COMPANION_UPLOAD_URLS="http://tusd.tusdemo.net/files/,https://tusd.tusdemo.net/files/"
 ```